surma/surma.dev/content/things/portrait-mode.md

 # socialmediaimage: "social.png"
 ---

-Portrait mode blurs out the part of the image that is in the background to make it look... “better”.
-Turns out the reason for this is physics more than anything else.
+Portrait mode artificially blurs out the background of an image to make it look... “better”.
+Turns out the reason this is done artificially is physics more than anything else.

 <!-- more -->

 <link rel="stylesheet" href="/lab/diagram/geometry.css" />

 > **Before we start:** I am not a lens expert.
 Nor am I physicist or an optician.
 I tried my best to do my due diligence and be upfront when I’m simplifying things, but I might still have gotten things wrong.
-If you find something, please give me a shout
+If you find something, please give me a shout.

-Alright, I will admit: The titular question is not actually the question that prompted me to write this article.
-Originally, I wanted to understand why smaller apertures (i.e. higher $f$-Numbers) make your image sharper.
+Alright, I will admit: The titular question is not actually the question I had when I started writing this article.
+Originally, I wanted to understand why smaller apertures make your image sharper.
 Later I wanted to figure out if the [significantly bigger sensor in the Ricoh GR III will get me better background blur than the Canon PowerShot G7 X Mark III][camera comparison].
 It turns out that both these questions have closely related answers and they also explain why the background blur that recently got added to most camera phones is fake.

 ## Portrait mode

-Having a blurry background is a common technique in photography to make the viewer focus the subject and not get distracted by elements in the background.
+Having a blurry background is a common technique in photography to make the viewer focus on the subject and not get distracted by elements in the background.
 Photographers calls this a “shallow depth of field”, because the field (i.e. area) that is in-focus is shallow and introduces “separation” between the foreground subject and background elements.

 <figure>
   <img src="./depth-of-field.jpg" width="1280" height="1275">
-  <figcaption>The start and end of depth of field is clearly visible.</figcaption>
+  <figcaption>The transition from sharp to burry is clearly visible.</figcaption>
 </figure>

-If you look up how to achieve this shallow depth of field, most photography resources will say “use a wide aperture” and “use a long lens”.
-And that is somewhat true, and my goal is to figure out where exactly the nuance is.
+If you look up how to achieve this shallow depth of field, most photography resources will say “use a wide-open aperture” and “use a long lens”.
+And that is somewhat true, but it’s more nuanced than that.

 > **Be warned!** Photography terminology is a mess and correlation established in experiments is often mistaken for causation.
 One of my goals for this article is to clear up as much as possible.

-Recently, camera phones have gotten a new feature called “portrait mode”, that adds this background blur.
+Recently, camera phones have gotten a new feature called “portrait mode”, that adds this background blur to a photo.
 It’s called portrait mode because the shallow depth of field is especially popular for portraits.
 However, the phone’s background blur is fake — it’s added during post-processing and often you can even remove or adjust the background blur after the fact.
 By visualizing sharp edges in the image, you can see that the blurriness sets in quite abruptly.
 That’s not how real background blur would behave.

 <figure>
   <img src="./portrait-mode.jpg" width="1280" height="960">